-April 18 is the eighth annual Mr Frog’s Wild Ride, a magical springtime cycling tour through Calaveras County that doubles as a fundraiser for Feeney Park in Murphys, a 15 acre community sports and recreation facility featuring a skate park, disc golf course, outdoor amphitheater, picnic areas and playing fields.
+April 18 is the annual Mr. Frog’s Wild Ride, a magical springtime cycling tour through Calaveras County that doubles as a fundraiser for Feeney Park in Murphys, a 15 acre community sports and recreation facility featuring a skate park, disc golf course, outdoor amphitheater, picnic areas and playing fields.
 Choose from a 50k or 100k ride with SAG support and plenty of snack stops along the way.
 A barbecue and finish party – with an included massage – make a great way to celebrate a great ride.
 This year’s route will showcase the southwestern end of the county with the poppy-studded hillsides of New Melones and the majestic oaks along Red Hill Road.
 Full details and registration information is now online at http://www.mrfrogswildride.org.

-For only two Saturdays this April you can hop aboard the Wildflower Train at Railtown 1897 State Historic Park in Jamestown.
+For only two Saturdays and two Sunday this April you can hop aboard the Wildflower Train at Railtown 1897 State Historic Park in Jamestown.
 Prior to boarding, you’ll have the chance to familiarize yourself with the local wildflower population.
 Then on the train, naturalists will be on hand to answer questions and point out wildflower groupings along the way.

 Wildflower Train Rides

 April 10, 11, 17, & 18, 2021